Do I have to pay anything before I sell the vehicle?

 - What happens when I load a Trade Source vehicle to my Plan?

-- What is self-billing and why is it needed?
+- Self-billing and why is it needed

 - What is a Margin Scheme vehicle?